-- o each C-MAPPER starts sending introduction messages to 239.0.1.190 individually and since the C-RPs,Rc'(s) and clients residing in a PIM-NG multicast domain MUST communicate with the closest C-MAPPER, then peer C-MAPPERs(WEST,EAST) MUST ONLY exchange A-MULTICAST MAPPING TABLE and do not need to exchange the information regarding C-RP'(s) or TR'(s). - o In the case of peer C-MAPPERs without the Mesh-Group concept, if the needs of multicasting in a domain dictates that the information regarding exisiting C-RP'(s) or TR'(s) MUST be exchanged between the peer C-MAPPERs, PIM-NG specification strongly advices that this MUST be done through command initiation as an optional feature. - o Duo to the fact that, in designs with more than one existing C-MAPPER, the amount of C-MAPPER introductions destined for 239.0.1.190 will go high and will consume network resources; it is STRONGLY advised to use the Mesh-Group concept.
+each C-MAPPER starts sending introduction messages to 239.0.1.190 individually and since the C-RP'(s), RC'(s) and clients residing in a PIM-NG multicast domain MUST communicate with the closest C-MAPPER, then peer C-MAPPERs(WEST,EAST) MUST ONLY exchange AMMT and do not need to exchange the information regarding C-RP'(s) or TR'(s).

+- o In the case of peer C-MAPPERs without the Mesh-Group concept, if the needs of multicasting in a domain dictates that the information regarding existing C-RP'(s) or TR'(s) MUST be exchanged between the peer C-MAPPERs, PIM-NG specification strongly advices that this MUST be done through command initiation as an optional feature. - Duo to the fact that, in designs with more than one existing C-MAPPER, the amount of C-MAPPER introductions destined for 239.0.1.190 will go high and will consume network resources; it is STRONGLY advised to use the Mesh-Group concept.